Knowledge Center

 Why it matters.

+The torso and pelvis place the heaviest sustained load on the center third night after night, which is why support tends to give way there first.
 A load this concentrated changes how a mattress ages.
 The zone under the most weight does the most work, compressing further and recovering less than the lightly loaded ends.
-That's why support tends to fade in the middle first.
 The point here is simpler: the center third isn't just the part you lie on — it's the part carrying you.

 What this means for how a mattress is built.